The Seven Questions You Must Ask When Outsourcing Linux Support

-Be aware that most qualifications lapse after a certain time, so be sure to ask about currentqualifications.
+Be aware that qualifications lapse after a certain amount of time, so be sure to enquire about current qualifications.

-Most IT support companies won’t have an issue with this, and it is a valuable thing to do.
-As discussed in question 2 (“How Do You Handle Security?”), you’re potentially handing over the keys to at least part of your business, so visiting their offices would seem to be a reasonable step in the process of due diligence.
+Most IT support companies won’t have an issue with you visiting their offices, and it is a valuable thing to do.
+As discussed above, you’re potentially handing over the keys to at least part of your business, so visiting their offices is a reasonable step in the process of due diligence.

 - Are they professional in their treatment of you and towards each other?